 The NHSCR is used to calculate moves between NHS Board areas within the UK, with migration at council area and below estimated using anonymised data from the CHI.
 The IPS provides information on overseas moves into and out of Scotland, and on asylum seekers.
-These three main sources are described in more detail in the remainder of this section.
+These three main sources are described in more detail in section 3.